certtools/intelmq/docs/architecture-3.0.md

       * how can we expose / should we expose the debug method of the bot to the container?

+# Storage

+  * most data stays in the MQ bus
+  * config data is on disk
+  * minion S3-like storage?
+  * DB is external of storage, the DB won't scale

 Using the docker template bot, a bot needs to connect to the provided software layers which interface the functionalities described above